-The provider may submit a paper corrected claim accompanied by required documentation stated above.
-Corrected claims may be submitted electronically.
+The provider may submit a corrected claim accompanied by requirements documentation stated above.
 Corrected claim requests will be considered when received within 90 days from the original payment or denial date as indicated on the EOP and accompanied by supporting documentation when applicable.
 CCA reviews all corrected claim requests within 60 calendar days of receipt date.

-For Dates of Service: For Dates of Service: Through March 31, 2023 April 1, 2023 - Onward Provider must submit their paper corrected claim requests to the address below: Provider must submit their paper corrected claim requests to the address below: Commonwealth Care Alliance, Commonwealth Care Alliance, Claims P.O.
-Box 548, P.O.
-Box 3085, Greenland, NH 03840-0548 Scranton, PA 18505 Rejected Claims If Commonwealth Care Alliance returns/rejects a claim due to missing or incomplete information, it is the provider's responsibility to resubmit a clean claim within original filing limits.
-Rejected Claims If Commonwealth Care Alliance returns/rejects a claim due to missing or incomplete information, it is the provider's responsibility to resubmit a clean claim within original filing limits.
-Mail all paper claims to: Mail all paper claims to: Commonwealth Care Alliance Commonwealth Care Alliance, Claims P.O.
-Box 548, Greenland, NH 03840-0548 P.O.
-Box 3085, Scranton, PA 18505
+Corrected Claim Submission:

+Provider must submit their paper corrected claim requests to the address below within 90 days from the original payment or denial date as indicated on the EOP:

+Commonwealth Care Alliance, Inc. - Claims P.O.
+Box 3085 Scranton.
+PA 18505

+Rejected Claims

+If CCA returns/rejects a claim due to missing or incomplete information, it is the provider's responsibility to resubmit a clean claim within original filing limits.

+Mail all paper claims to:

+Commonwealth Care Alliance, Inc. - Claims P.O.
+Box 3085 Scranton, PA 18505